 This cookie was simple, but bursting with orange flavor.
 It was a crisp and golden cookie.
 I will say with this one, use your senses and check for doneness a bit before the recipe states.
-There is nothing good about an overcooked shortbread.
+There is nothing good about overcooked shortbread.

 The recipe uses orange liqueur as an orange flavor enhancer.
-It was a nice add in and really helped with the orange flavor shining through.
+It was a nice add-in and really helped with the orange flavor shining through.

 Should You Buy 100 Cookies?

 So with all that, should you buy the book?
-I’d say yes, it was a great read.
+I'd say yes, it was a great read.
 Lots of tips to ensure success.
 I love the way she guides you through each recipe step by step.
-The recipes are reliable, and crave worthy.
-Her love for a cookie, is clearly felt throughout the entire book.
-And I have to say, I’m really looking forward to trying her chocolate chip cookies that sparked the pan banging craze.
+The recipes are reliable and crave-worthy.
+Her love for a cookie is clearly felt throughout the entire book.
+And I have to say, I'm really looking forward to trying her chocolate chip cookies that sparked the pan banging craze.

 I came upon this book from a cookbook club that I thought I would give a try.
 The club is called Hardcover Cook.
-It’s a quarterly cookbook subscription, but what I love is that in addition to the book they also select ingredients to include into the packages.
+It's a quarterly cookbook subscription, but what I love is that in addition to the book they also select ingredients to include in the packages.
 You can see from the image above what I got included in the shipment.
 Great things like cinnamon, dried fruits, cacao nibs, cacao powder.
 And there was a great writeup included to help you decide which recipes to use these ingredients in.
-(I wish I kept the box this came in for you to see as well, it’s really well designed and a great package that would make an awesome gift for someone)
+(I wish I kept the box this came in for you to see as well, it's really well designed and a great package that would make an awesome gift for someone)

-Not only do they do a baking theme, they also have an omnivore box, a vegetarian box and an essentials box.
+Not only do they do a baking theme, they also have an omnivore box, a vegetarian box, and an essentials box.
 I know I should give the vegetarian box a try, but the omnivore box is calling my name.
-If you signup with this link, you save five dollars on your subscription box and so do I. That’s a win win in my book.
+If you signup with this link, you save five dollars on your subscription box and so do I. That's a win-win in my book.

 Other Friday Food Reads